-In February 2019, the Company adopted its 2019 Equity Incentive Plan (the "2019 Plan") and in October 2021, the 2019 Plan was terminated as to new awards and the Company's board of directors adopted, and the Company's stockholders approved, the 2021 Equity Incentive Plan (the "2021 Plan"), which became effective on October 19, 2021.
+In February 2019, the Company adopted its 2019 Equity Incentive Plan (the "2019 Plan").
+In October 2021, the 2019 Plan was terminated as to new awards upon the Company's adoption of the 2021 Equity Incentive Plan (the "2021 Plan"), which became effective on October 19, 2021.
 The 2021 Plan provides for the grant of incentive stock options, non-statutory stock options, stock appreciation rights, restricted stock, restricted stock units and performance awards to employees, directors or consultants of the Company.

 The number of common shares available for issuance under the 2021 Plan is 5,612,000 shares of common stock plus any common shares subject to stock options, restricted stock units or similar awards granted under the 2019 Plan that expire, are forfeited or otherwise terminate without having been exercised in full, are tendered to or withheld by the Company for payment of an exercise price or for tax withholding obligations or are forfeited to or repurchased by the Company due to failure to vest, with the maximum number of common shares to be added to the 2021 Plan equal to 4,978,561 common shares.
-Additionally, shares available for issuance under the 2021 Plan increase on the first day of each fiscal year, beginning with the Company's 2023 fiscal year, equal to the lesser of 5,102,000 common shares, 5% of the outstanding common shares on the last day of the immediately preceding fiscal year, or such number of common shares determined by the board of directors.
+Additionally, shares available for issuance under the 2021 Plan automatically increase on the first day of each fiscal year, beginning with the Company's 2023 fiscal year, equal to the lesser of 5,102,000 common shares, 5% of the outstanding common shares on the last day of the immediately preceding fiscal year, or such number of common shares determined by the board of directors.
 On January 1, 2023, the number of shares of common stock that may be issued under the 2021 Plan was automatically increased by 2,851,292 shares.

-Options granted under the 2019 Plan and 2021 Plan (the "Plans") generally vest over a period of between two and four years and expire ten years from grant date.
-As of March 31, 2022 and December 31, 2022, the Company had 9,018,173 and 6,161,504 shares, respectively, authorized for issuance under the Plans, and 2,457,585 and 1,195,138 shares, respectively, remained available for grant.
+Options granted under the 2019 Plan and 2021 Plan (collectively, the "Plans") generally vest over a period of between one and four years and expire ten years from grant date.
+As of September 30, 2023 and December 31, 2022, the Company had 9,018,173 and 6,161,504 shares, respectively, authorized for issuance under the Plans, and 1,700,031 and 1,195,138 shares, respectively, remained available for grant.